 The transfer of membrane proteins between cells during contact, known as trogocytosis, can create novel cells with a unique phenotype and altered function.
 We demonstrate that trogocytosis is more common in multiple myeloma (MM) than chronic lymphocytic leukemia and Waldenstrom macroglobulinaemia; that T cells are more probable to be recipients than B or natural killer cells; that trogocytosis occurs independently of either the T-cell receptor or HLA compatibility; and that after trogocytosis, T cells with acquired antigens can become novel regulators of T-cell proliferation.
 We screened 168 patients with MM and found that CD86 and human leukocyte antigen G (HLA-G) were antigens commonly acquired by T cells from malignant plasma cells.
 CD3+ CD86acq+ and CD3+ HLA-Gacq+ cells were more prevalent in bone marrow than peripheral blood samples.
 The presence of either CD86 or HLA-G on malignant plasma cells was associated with a poor prognosis.
 CD38++ side population cells expressed HLA-G, suggesting that these putative myeloma stem cells could generate immune tolerance.
 HLA-G+ T cells had a regulatory potency similar to natural Tregs, thus providing another novel mechanism for MM to avoid effective immune surveillance

-Lobo, G, Waite, KA, Planchon, P, Todd, R, Nassif, N & Eng, C 2009, 'Germline and somatic cancer-associated mutations in the ATP-binding motifs of PTEN influence its subcellular localization and tumor suppressive function', Human Molecular Genetics, vol. 18, no. 15, pp. 2851-2862.View/Download from: UTS OPUS or Publisher's site
+Lobo, G, Waite, KA, Planchon, P, Todd, R, Nassif, N & Eng, C 2009, 'Germline and somatic cancer-associated mutations in the ATP-binding motifs of PTEN influence its subcellular localization and tumor suppressive function', Human Molecular Genetics, vol. 18, no. 15, pp. 2851-2862.View/Download from: Publisher's site

 Germline and somatic PTEN mutations are found in Cowden syndrome (CS) and multiple sporadic malignancies, respectively.
 PTEN function appears to be modulated by subcellular compartmentalization, and mislocalization may affect function.
 We have shown that cellular ATP levels affect nuclear PTEN levels.
 Here, we examined the ATP-binding capabilities of PTEN and functional consequences, relevant to cancer-associated mutations.
 PTEN mutation analysis of CS patients and sporadic colorectal carcinomas and comparative aminoacid analysis were utilized to identify mutations in ATP-binding motifs.
 The ability of wild-type (WT) or mutant PTEN to bind ATP was assessed by ATP-agarose-binding assays.
 Subcellular fractionation, western blotting, confocal microscopy and growth assays were used to determine relative nuclear-cytoplasmic localization and function.
 Somatic colorectal carcinoma-derived PTEN missense mutations were associated with nuclear mislocalization.
 These mutations altered cellular proliferation, apoptosis and anchorage-dependent growth.
 Examination of PTEN's amino acid sequence revealed these mutations resided in previously undescribed ATP-binding motifs (c.60-73; c.122-136).
 In contrast to WT PTEN, both cancer-associated somatic and germline-derived PTEN missense mutations, which lie within the ATP-binding motifs, result in mutant PTEN that does not bind ATP efficiently.
 We also show that CS patients with germline ATP-binding motif-mutations had nuclear PTEN mislocalization.
 Of four unrelated patients with functional germline ATP-binding domain mutations, all three female patients had breast cancers.
 Germline and somatic mutations within PTEN's ATP-binding domain play important pathogenic roles in both heritable and sporadic carcinogenesis by PTEN nuclear mislocalization resulting in altered signaling and growth.
 Manipulation of ATP may represent novel therapies in tumors with such PTEN alterations.

-O'Brien, B, Archer, NS, Simpson, AM, Torpy, FR & Nassif, N 2008, 'Association of SLC11A1 promoter polymorphisms with the incidence of autoimmune and inflammatory diseases: A meta-analysis', Journal Of Autoimmunity, vol. 31, no. 1, pp. 42-51.View/Download from: UTS OPUS or Publisher's site
+O'Brien, B, Archer, NS, Simpson, AM, Torpy, FR & Nassif, N 2008, 'Association of SLC11A1 promoter polymorphisms with the incidence of autoimmune and inflammatory diseases: A meta-analysis', Journal Of Autoimmunity, vol. 31, no. 1, pp. 42-51.View/Download from: Publisher's site

 Solute carrier family 11 member a1 (SLC11A1) exerts pleiotropic effects on macrophage function.
 Expression of SLC11A1 is regulated by a (GT)(n) microsatellite promoter repeat polymorphism of which nine alleles have been described.
 Enhanced activation of